 12. Cruise Control

 Relying on your cruise control when conditions are appropriate can improve your vehicle's fuel economy.
-Cruise control is best used on flat roads with few traffic lights or sharp turns, especially when the roads are familiar.
+Cruise control is better for gas mileage, and is best used on flat roads with few traffic lights or sharp turns, especially when the roads are familiar.
 This feature allows you to maintain your speed without putting pressure on the engine with inconsistent movements.

 If you use cruise control, stay aware of your surroundings and avoid setting it above the speed limit.
 Turn on cruise control when you have long trips between jobs and can afford to use it.